CalyxOS/wallpapers/README.md

 # CalyxOS Wallpapers

-Public domain and creative commons licensed wallpapers for use with CalyxOS
+Public Domain and Creative Commons licensed wallpapers.

+This is intended for use with the Blossom Wallpaper app, included with CalyxOS, but obviously you can use this anywhere license compatible.

 See https://calyxos.gitlab.io/wallpapers/